 The magnificent art, architecture and sculpture in the caves!

-- There are magnificent paintings, sculpture, and architecture and being on the inside walls of the caves, they have a mysterious attraction.
+The timeless beauty of the magnificent paintings, sculpture, and architecture on the inside walls of the caves have a mysterious attraction.

 They have been identified by UNESCO as a World heritage site.

 The Ellora Caves: